2009 Afghan presidential election: August, allegations of fraud

-The deputy speaker of Afghanistan's lower house of parliament, Mirwais Yasini, claimed that thousands of ballots cast for him had been removed from ballot boxes by his opponents and taken away to be destroyed instead of counted.
+The deputy speaker of Afghanistan's lower house of parliament, Mirwais Yasini, claimed thousands of ballots cast for him had been removed from ballot boxes by opponents and taken away to be destroyed.
 He displayed bags full of ballots from Kandahar that had been discovered by his supporters.
 Yasini said the only option available was to "abolish the election".

-Abdullah Abdullah also brought forth evidence to support his allegations of widespread vote-rigging.
-He showed sealed ballot forms that he similarly claimed were votes for him that were never counted; a vote ledger sheet from a polling station that listed only a few names, yet had a ballot tally on the bottom of 1,600; video showing ballot-stuffing that he said was recorded on August 22 – two days after the polls had closed on August 20 and ballot boxes were supposed to have been sealed; video of an individual directing voters to cast their ballot for Karzai; a photograph allegedly showing Karzai people looking over the shoulders of voters filling their ballot sheets behind the cardboard voting screens; a thick tablet of ballot sheets still affixed to the pad, with every single ballot apparently pre-marked for Karzai with the same pen and by what seemed to be the same hand.
+Abdullah also brought forth evidence to support his allegations of widespread vote-rigging.
+He showed sealed ballot forms that he similarly claimed were votes for him that were never counted; a vote ledger sheet from a polling station that listed only a few names, yet had a ballot tally on the bottom of 1,600; video showing ballot-stuffing that he said was recorded on August 22 – two days after the polls had closed and ballot boxes were supposed to have been sealed; video of an individual directing voters to cast their ballot for Karzai; a photo allegedly showing Karzai people looking over the shoulders of voters filling their ballot sheets behind the cardboard voting screens; a thick tablet of ballot sheets still affixed to the pad, with every single ballot apparently pre-marked for Karzai with the same pen and by what seemed to be the same hand.
 Abdullah said the tablet had been turned over to them in southern Afghanistan and was just one of hundreds.
 He said: "This amount of fraud ...
 Even I did not anticipate it.
 I was shocked."

-More than 10 boxes of ballots were lost when a U.S. Air Force Chinook helicopter accidentally dropped and lost the ballot boxes collected from a remote village.
+More than 10 boxes of ballots were lost when a U.S. Air Force Chinook helicopter accidentally dropped and lost ballot boxes collected from a remote village.

-August 26 partial results
+Partial results

-On August 26, the Independent Electoral Commission (IEC) reported partial results tallied from 10% of the polling stations, and announced that it planned to release partial results each day for the next several days.
+On August 26, the Independent Electoral Commission (IEC) reported partial results from 10% of polling stations, and announced it planned to release partial results each day for the next several days.

-By one account, Hamid Karzai was leading slightly with 41% of the counted votes, while Abdullah Abdullah was at 39%, based on 524,000 valid votes counted after 31,000 – or 5.6% – of the votes were thrown out.

-By another account, covering the same news, IEC Chief Electoral Officer Daoud Ali Najafi announced in a news conference that Karzai was at 38% while Abdullah was at 36%, based on 550,000 votes.

-According to the BBC, the partial results were as follows: